risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

   FROM kafka_source;
   ```

-- Also, directly query can be processed on the source and an **ad-hoc ingestion** will happened during the query's processing (more information in [directly query kafka](/ingest/ingest-from-kafka.md#query-kafka-timestamp))
+- Also, queries can be executed directly on the source, and **ad-hoc ingestion** will happened during the query's processing (more information in [directly query kafka](/ingest/ingest-from-kafka.md#query-kafka-timestamp))
   ```SQL
   SELECT * FROM source_name
   WHERE _rw_kafka_timestamp > now() - interval '10 minute';